AaronBray/AaronBray.github.io/_posts/2025-09-10-Lazy-Admin.md

 ![img]({{ '/assets/images/4-lazyadmin.png' | relative_url }}){: .center-image }

-I tested different credentials as well as a sqli injection but did not have any success I also found a "sweetrice" file upload vulnerability that may be possible, but also could not find a working exploit for this
+I tested different credentials as well as a sqli injection login bypass, but did not have any success I also found a "sweetrice" file upload vulnerability that may be possible, but this also failed for me

-Going back to the dirb scan I inspected alternate web pages that were enumerated Navigating to "/content/inc" we find a directory list and site map!
+Going back to our directory scan, lets inspected alternate web pages that were enumerated

-We show 30 different files and direrectories here but one caught my eye... mysql_backup/
+Navigating to "/content/inc" we find a directory list and site map We show ~30 different files and direrectories here, but one caught my eye... mysql_backup/